Trying to navigate through the murky waters of Medicare coverage can be a daunting task.

 By Tim Mitchell, Senior Care Partners P.A.C.E.

-Trying to navigate through the murky waters of Medicare coverage can be a daunting task.
 Did you know there are ten Medicare Supplement plans available?
 They are simply labeled A, B, C, D, F, G, K, L, M and N. Each supplement covers something that is not covered under basic Medicare coverage.
 If this is confusing to you, don’t feel like you are alone in your confusion.
 Hundreds of thousands of seniors are just as confused as they wade through the insurance-jargon-filled explanation of these benefits.

 Medicare Supplement plans generally charge premiums, which is a monthly amount you pay to be covered, whether or not you use the covered services.
 The amount of the monthly premium can vary widely.
 Some plans, for example, might charge $70 per month while others charge $270 per month.